grahamnscp/aws-suse-manager/README.md

 ```
 notice the time between "started" and final "ran" flag file creation.

+## SUSE Repo sync
+A good repo to test with is SUSE Linux Micro 6.1
+Takes about 15 minutes to pull down and storage size is around 6GB

 ## UI - Config is done and admin user created

 ![smgr-login](./assets/suse-mgr-login-screen.png)